heroku/platform-api/README.md

     "updated_at"=>"2014/03/12 16:44:12 -0700"}
 ```

-Let add a Heroku PostgreSQL database to our app now:
+Let's add a Heroku PostgreSQL database to our app now:

 ```ruby
 client.addon.create('floating-retreat-4255', {'plan' => 'heroku-postgresql:dev'})